hauva69/chess-opening-classification/README.md

 My intention is to make the long names UTF-8 compatible and for the correct spelling I have used Wikipedia as a source.

-# The format of the data
+# ECO

-The modified data is currently in the Python files, but more sensible would be use JSON similar to [eco](https://github.com/niklasf/eco).
+More up to date ECO data can be found in project [eco](https://github.com/niklasf/eco).